 Second, and perhaps more perilous, the notion that jazz is dying or already dead (thanks La La Land).
 This really couldn't be further from the truth.
 Sure, the stereotypical image of trumpet, sax, keys, bass and drums coming together to play music that sounds like Kind of Blue B-sides may not draw the audiences it did in the 60s, but that doesn't mean the genre is on life support.

 Jazz, like all other genres, has evolved, changing with the times and incorporating new sounds and approaches as it goes along.
-The only way for a genre to die is for it to dry up creatively and get stuck in the same sounds (just look at rock and roll these days).
+The only way for a genre to die is for it to dry up creatively and get stuck in the same sounds.
 It would mean far worse things for jazz if its traditional sound did still draw the same attention it did in decades past.

 Anyways, rant over.
-Just stick on some Yussef Kamal, Yazz Ahmed, Kamasi Washington or Terrence Martin and tell me jazz is irrelevant.
+Just stick on some Nubya Garcia, Moses Boyd, Yazz Ahmed, Sons of Kemet, Kamasi Washington or Thundercat (or even Anderson .Paak, Noname and Chance The Rapper) and tell me jazz is irrelevant.

-And now with your faith in the genre reaffirmed, here are the top 10 jazz festivals in Europe.
+And now with your faith in the genre reaffirmed, here are ten of the best jazz festivals that Europe has to offer.

 Jazz à Vienne